yaccos/PETRI-seq-persistence/README.md

 * purrr (1.2.0)
 * yaml (2.3.12)

-For convenience, the file `environment.yml` describes the conda dependencies for both Snakemake and the configuration GUI.
-In order to install it, run `conda env create --file environment.yml`.
-This should create a conda environment named `petrisnake` with the required dependencies.
+For convenience, the file `config/environment.yml` describes the conda dependencies for the configuration GUI.
+In order to install it, run `conda env create --file config/environment.yml`.
+This should create a conda environment named `petrisnake-config` with the required dependencies.

 The `posDemux` R package (https://github.com/yaccos/posDemux) is a keystone dependency of this workflow.
 This package is scheduled to be released as part of Bioconductor 3.23  For the pipeline itself, the package is available as an image Docker Hub (https://hub.docker.com/repository/docker/yaccos/posdemux/general) and is automatically used by Snakemake in the workflow provided that the argument `--software-deployment-method apptainer` is used.